By Richard Cordero

 The average end-user rarely thinks about the complex stack of components and optical films engineered into displays.
 Critical to the stack are diffuser films that act as light management components and distribute light uniformly.
 Luminit Light Shaping Diffusers are often integrated into fixed, mobile and avionics displays to improve uniformity and brightness, enhance viewing angles, and to overcome optical challenges inherent to many displays.

-Our newest film is a double-sided solution that not only increases brightness and uniformity but solves a problem inherent to LCD/LED screens--Newton Rings.
-Named after Sir Isaac Newton, a Newton Ring is an interference pattern caused by the reflection of light beams between two surfaces.
-A common phenomenon in LCD screens, Newton Rings are the splashy-looking rainbow-like rings that appear on the screen when it’s pressed firmly or can also be visible when the screen is viewed at a tilted angle.
+Our newest film is a double-sided solution that not only increases brightness and uniformity but solves a problem inherent to LCD/LED screens—Newton's Rings.
+Named after Sir Isaac Newton, a Newton's Ring is an interference pattern caused by the reflection of light beams between two surfaces.
+Also referred to as "wetting", Newton's Rings are a common phenomenon in LCD screens, which appear as splashy-looking rainbow-like rings on the screen when it’s pressed firmly or when the screen is viewed at a tilted angle.
 The root cause is a micron-sized gap between two glossy surfaces (plastic film and the glass).
 A slight variation in the thickness of the gap (caused by oil or air bubbles) will cause the backward reflected light to interfere with the forward directed light, thus producing the rainbow-like rings.

 Luminit Prismatic Hybrid Film Solutions